I love reading. There’re few things as satisfying as curling up in the warm summer shade with a book.

 I am a voracious reader of business books and articles, biographies and autobiographies, detective stories written by women, and contemporary fiction.
 I become a fan of particular authors and read all they have written.

 Within those moments, I am transported out of my own life and into others lives.
 I’m lucky to know a number of business authors and love reading their books and discovering what they are thinking, or how they work.

-I have just read two books; ‘Tombland‘ is a historical fiction by C J Sanson and the second by chef José Andrés, ‘We fed an island’, a story of the approach by on the ground entrepreneur rs versus international aid agencies in the rebuilding of post hurricane Puerto Rico.
+Two great books I have read; ‘Tombland‘ is a historical fiction by C J Sanson and the second, by chef José Andrés, ‘We Fed An Island’, a story of the approach by an on the ground entrepreneur versus international aid agencies in the rebuilding of post hurricane Puerto Rico.

 What is taking your attention as you refresh over summer?